Being Negative but Constructively: Lessons Learnt from Creating Better Visual Question Answering Datasets: Creating Better Visual QA Datasets

-In this section, we describe our approaches of remedying design deficiencies in the existing datasets for the visual QA task.
-We introduce two automatic procedures to create new decoy answers that can prevent learning models from exploiting incident statistics in the datasets.
+In this section, we describe our approaches of remedying design deficiencies in the existing datasets for the Visual QA task.
+We introduce two automatic and widely-applicable procedures to create new decoys that can prevent learning models from exploiting incident statistics in the datasets.